By Mia Edidin

 Consider the last time a friend had a baby.
-You wanted to help and you wanted to be a part of it, but you didn’t know what they wanted.
-So you didn’t intrude and you left them have “family time.”
-Isolation is the leading cause of postpartum depression – and not surprisingly connecting with our social supports is one of the treatments.
-In today’s independent world we forget that we are inter-dependent.
+You wanted to help, and you wanted to be a part of it, but you didn’t know what they wanted.
+So you didn’t intrude, and you left them to have “family time.”
+Isolation is the leading cause of postpartum depression – and not surprisingly, connecting with our social supports is one of the treatments.
+In today’s independent world, we forget that we are inter-dependent.
 It’s hard to know how to manage this period – even for our closest friends.
-We have been misled to believe that others didn’t need help and so we shouldn’t either.
+We have been misled to believe that others didn’t need help, so we shouldn’t either.
 This is a myth!
 ASK for help.
 See #9 for more on this.

 6. Don’t suffer needlessly.

-You do not have to have full-blown postpartum depression or anxiety in order to warrant connecting with more services.
-You don’t have to wait until you feel like you’re going to lose your mind, to go to that mom and baby group that you know is up the street.
+You do not have to have full-blown postpartum depression or anxiety to warrant connecting with more services.
+You don’t have to wait.
 Go before it gets bad.
-Connect with other moms and hear their perspective, and their reality of new parenthood and you will be surprised at how much you have in common with other mothers.
-It doesn’t matter if they’re breastfeeding, if they had a natural childbirth, or if they had an emergency C-section like you.
-I encourage everyone to experience the power of being with other new moms, and normalizing the difficult transition it is for most of us.
+Connect with other parents and hear their perspective and their reality of new parenthood, and you will be surprised at how much you have in common with others.
+It doesn’t matter if they’re breastfeeding, if they had natural childbirth, or if they had an emergency C-section like you.
+I encourage everyone to experience the power of being with other new parents and normalizing the difficult transition it is for most of us.
 You don’t have to wait for your PEPS Group to start – while you’re waiting, find a group that focuses on the emotional transition to motherhood.
-If you do feel like you may be experiencing postpartum depression call the Warm Line (888)404-7763 and talk to a mom who has been there – receive support, information and referrals to specialists.
+If you feel like you may be experiencing postpartum depression, call or text the Warm Line 1-888-404-7763 and talk to a parent who has been there – receive support, information, and referrals to specialists.

 7. Be kind to other mothers.

-8. Everyone should have a designated respite care provider before baby is born.
+8. Everyone should have a designated respite care provider before the baby is born.

 9. Take care of yourself.

 What do I mean by this?
 Time away from your baby!
-This goes for every mom regardless of the age of your child.
+This goes for every mom, regardless of the age of your child.
 My daughter is 14, and I still struggle with making time for me that is not about her, my partner, the house, or the dog.
 Self-care expectations may differ depending on the age of your baby.
 But even a 1-2 week old baby can be left for 20-30 minutes with a caring family member for you to go do anything except what is needed to be done.
-I never end a session or a group without asking a new mom what she is going to do for herself.
-Often the thought hasn’t even crossed her mind, then a sigh of relief comes across her as she realizes for the first time that she is allowed and encouraged to take care of herself.
+I never end a session or a group without asking a new mom what she will do for herself.
+Often the thought hasn’t even crossed her mind, then a sigh of relief comes across her as she realizes that she is allowed and encouraged to take care of herself for the first time.

 About the Author

 Mia Edidin is a Licensed Independent Clinical Social Worker.
-Mia facilitates, Adjusting to Parenting, a new parent drop in group in Wallingford where we laugh and cry about all the amazing and terrifying things about parenthood together.
-She has a private practice in Wallingford, and is the Program Manager at Postpartum Support International of WA.
-Mia’s daughter is 15 and thinks Mia is best mom ever!
+Mia facilitates, Adjusting to Parenthood, a new parent drop-in group where we laugh and cry about all the amazing and terrifying things about parenthood together.
+She has a private practice in Wallingford and is the Clinical Director at Perinatal Support Washington.